 Now that you know what a pipeline is, let’s discuss the pros and cons of pipelines.

 Probably the biggest con (although it’s easy to avoid as long as you approach pipelines in a healthy way) is the temptation of trying to build your own tools in-house to handle the core work that is done during the CI/CD pipeline.
 This is insane.
 As I mentioned in the previous section, there are more than enough tools available in the market to get you started without having to reinvent the wheel.
+A lot of companies try to build a pipeline using bash or python scripts.
+Almost always they end up with a spaghetti structure of files and methods that nobody wants to edit or add features.

 Pipelines done the wrong way can also be dangerous because they can limit the amount of choice you have in deciding which tools to use.
 You can spend a lot of time trying to find the perfect tool, or combination of tools, to meet your dream scenario.
 A better approach is simply to find tools that are good enough to start.
 Whatever tool you pick first, you will probably be missing a specific feature you want, or it will be too big or small for what you need it to do.
 This is why you should always tweak, tune, optimize, and substitute components in your pipeline as your product size and needs change.